jerryq0101/xv6-riscv/README.md

 5. **Reference Counting**:

-   Ok, now we have the signal for the creation of COW pages, how do we clean them up, if they are not allocated?
+   Ok, now we have the process the creation of COW pages and the writing process, how do we clean up?
 What if many processes refer to the same physical address? - we gotta know if we should free the physical address (PA) or not.
-Therefore, aside from adding a `PTE_C` bit to the PTE, we also needed to track how many references a single PA has to both not break operations of different processes or leak memory.
+References are also needed for writing - if there is only one reference to this physical page, then we can write to it, no need to allocate another one.
+Therefore, aside from adding a `PTE_C` bit to the PTE, we also needed to track how many references a single PA has: To not write over other process memory, and at termination, leak memory.

    <strong>Implemented a global kernel reference counter to track how many processes share each physical page</strong>
-   - This is in `pa_track.h` hosts an array of `uint cow_refcount[PHYS]` to track the number of cow references for a PA.
+   - This is in `pa_track.h` which hosts an array of `uint cow_refcount[PHYS]` to track the number of cow references for a PA.
    - This is a global overhead in kernel memory space and it is also an overhead to the individual operations that need to update and check `cow_refcount[pa]`
    - Note that a lock is needed for this since the array is shared for all processes.